 The UCEA governs most extradition matters, even in other states, so whether someone is being extradited to or from Texas, chances are the same law applies.

 If an extradition arrest like the ones above is made pursuant to a “Governor’s Warrant” then the person may contest the extradition by filing a writ of habeas corpus.
-If the arrest is pursuant to a Texas magistrate’s warrant, then the accused must be brought before the magistrate to “answer the charge or complaint and affidavit” and a certified copy of the sworn charge or complaint and affidavit upon which the warrant is issued shall be attached to the warrant.
-If there was no arrest warrant outstanding in Texas, then the person must be brought before a magistrate “with all practicable speed” and “complaint must be made against him under oath setting forth the ground for the arrest.”
+If the arrest is pursuant to a Texas magistrate’s warrant, then the accused must be brought before the magistrate to answer the charge or complaint and affidavit a certified copy of sworn affidavit upon which warrant is issued shall be attached to warrant.2 If there was no arrest warrant outstanding in Texas, then the person must be brought before a magistrate “with all practicable speed” and “complaint must be made against him under oath setting forth the ground for the arrest.”3

 Article 51.03 of the TCCP requires that a magistrate judge issue an arrest warrant if a “complaint” (meeting the requirements of Art.
 51.04) is made to the magistrate that a person “within his jurisdiction” is a “fugitive from justice.”
 The arrest warrant issued by the magistrate will require that an arresting officer bring the person before the magistrate.
 If the accused person has been brought before a magistrate without a magistrate’s arrest warrant, then the complaint must be made against the accused and the person must then answer.

 The complaint is sufficient if it has the following elements:

 - 1. The name of the person accused;